openbmc/phosphor-power/phosphor-regulators/docs/config_file/README.md

 The config file is written using the
 [JSON (JavaScript Object Notation)](https://www.json.org/) data format.

-The config file can be created using any text editor, such as Atom, Notepad++, gedit, Vim, or Emacs.
+The config file can be created using any text editor, such as Visual Studio Code, Atom, Notepad++, Vim, or Emacs.

 ## Example